codsen/codsen.com/src/os/lerna-clean-changelogs-cli.md

 In short, sourcehut CI calls package.json script and it cleanses the changelogs before npm package is published to npm and all builds are comitted from CI to git.

-Have a look at our [sourcehut CI yml](https://github.com/codsen/codsen/blob/main/.build.yml):
+Have a look at our [CI yml config](https://github.com/codsen/codsen/blob/main/.semaphore/semaphore.yml):

 ```yml
 { { ciConfig | safe } }